 We aren’t saying that all personality tests are accurate or useful.
 In fact, some are downright misguided.
 However, if you’re asked to take one, it’s smart to go into it with some understanding of why the company is using it and what to expect.

-Reason 1: To see if you are a good fit for the company culture
+To check if you’re a good fit for the company culture

 Every company has a particular workplace culture, and it’s important for some employers to determine if your personality will be a good fit with the overall culture of the company.

-For instance, if you are a very serious-minded person, you may not do well in a company that has a more laid-back and easy-going atmosphere.
+For instance, if you are a very serious person, you may not do well in a company that has a more laid-back and easy-going atmosphere.
 By the same token, if you value a looser environment, you may not do so well in a more stringent corporate setting.

 In this scenario, it’s unlikely that they’re looking for everyone to fit into a narrow personality profile.
-Rather, they are most likely trying to get a general sense of work values and/or preferences.
+Rather, they’re most likely trying to get a general sense of work values and/or preferences.

-Reason 2: To see if you are a good fit for the role/team
+To test if you’re a good fit for the role/team

 Sometimes a company uses a personality test to determine if a candidate has the right attitude for a particular type of work.

 We see this most often with sales roles.
 Not everyone is cut out to be in sales and deal with rejection and the pressure of meeting a quota.
 An assessment can help the manager see if you have the potential to thrive in a sales role, especially if you don’t have sales experience.

 Good communication is essential in any work environment.
-Your communication style may be particularly important to the company if you are interviewing for a management and/or customer-facing position.
+Your communication style may be particularly important to the company if you’re interviewing for a management and/or customer-facing position.
 This type of assessment is designed to help them understand how you prefer to communicate, handle conflict, and collaborate with teammates.

 What a Personality Test Is Not